-CPA Ontario uses personal information (and/or professional information) we collect to confirm an individual’s identity, to respond to inquiries or comments, to send important notices about the profession, to fulfil legal and regulatory requirements, to protect the public from unauthorized use of the CPA or a legacy designation, to carry out our business activities and generally to provide individuals with the products and services they request.
+CPA Ontario uses the personal information (and/or professional information) we collect to confirm an individual’s identity, to respond to inquiries or comments, to send important notices about the profession, to fulfil legal and regulatory requirements, to protect the public from unauthorized use of the Chartered Professional Accountant designation or a legacy designation, to carry out our business activities and generally to provide individuals with the products and services they request.

-For current or prospective members or students, CPA Ontario uses the personal information you provide to process financial transactions (including student fees, membership fees, and purchases of products or services), to process program transactions (including applications, event registrations, continuing professional development reporting, practice registration, practice inspection, course enrolment, seminar enrolment, academic results processing, advanced standing requests, transcript distribution, and the employment referral service), to communicate information or materials we are required to communicate by law or regulation (including notice of annual meetings), and to maintain the registers of members, firms, students and public accounting licensees we are required to maintain for public perusal.
+CPA Ontario uses the personal information you provide to process financial transactions (including student fees, membership fees, and purchases of products or services), to process program transactions (including applications, event registrations, continuing professional development reporting, practice registration, practice inspection, course enrolment, seminar enrolment, academic results processing, advanced standing requests, transcript distribution, and the employment referral service), to communicate information or materials we are required to communicate by law or regulation (including notice of annual general meetings), and to maintain the register of members and the roll of licensed public accountants.

-Subject to obtaining consent, we may use personal information (and/or professional information) to provide current or prospective members or students with tailored communications (including information about products or services available for purchase, notices of professional development, career and volunteer opportunities, speaking engagements or participation in special interest groups) that we believe will be of interest.
+Subject to obtaining consent, we may use personal information (and/or professional information) to provide you with tailored communications (including information about products or services available for purchase, notices of professional development, career and volunteer opportunities, speaking engagements or participation in special interest groups) that we believe will be of interest.

 We may conduct surveys.
 If you choose to participate in such surveys, we will use the information you provide to better understand your professional profile, your needs, and the needs of users of accounting services.

-If you do not wish to receive promotional communications from CPA Ontario, you may withdraw your consent to receive these communications at any time by contacting CPA Ontario at CASL@cpaontario.ca or by mail at CPA Ontario - Marketing & Communications, 69 Bloor Street East, Toronto, ON M4W 1B3.
+If you do not wish to receive promotional communications from CPA Ontario, you may withdraw your consent to receive these communications at any time by contacting CPA Ontario at [email protected].

 Sharing personal information

 For members, CPA Ontario may also disclose your personal information (and/or professional information) to government entities to advocate on your behalf or as otherwise may be required or requested by them.
-CPA Ontario is required by its governing legislation to maintain registers of members, firms, students and public accounting licensees and to make these registers open to examination by the public at CPA Ontario’s head office during normal office hours.
-CPA Ontario is also required by its bylaws to maintain a member directory containing each member’s name and business contact information, which is available to the public.
-If you wish to request an exemption from disclosing your name and business contact information in the member directory, you may contact our Privacy Officer at the address indicated below.
+CPA Ontario is required by its governing documents to maintain a register of members which is open to examination by the public at CPA Ontario’s head office during normal office hours free of charge, and to maintain a roll of licensed public accountants on its website in a publicly accessible and freely available manner that is open for public inspection.
+CPA Ontario also maintains a member directory which may contain each member’s name, designations and initials, employer information, discipline information and other information described in the By-law, which is available to the public.
+CPA Ontario may exempt a member or licensee from having their contact information made available to the public in the member directory or roll of licensed public accountants, respectively, where CPA Ontario is of the opinion that there are legitimate concerns surrounding the individual’s personal security.
+If you wish to request an exemption from disclosing your contact information in the member directory or the roll of licensed public accountants, you may contact our Customer Service Centre by email at [email protected].

-There are circumstances established at law under which CPA Ontario may collect, use or disclose your personal information without obtaining your consent, for example: (i) to collect a debt owed to us, (ii) to establish and maintain the registers of Members, firms, students and public accounting licensees, (iii) to meet government tax reporting requirements, (iv) to carry out and satisfy regulatory responsibilities and obligations (including those relating to member and student discipline), and (v) to comply with an order made by a court.
+There are circumstances established at law under which CPA Ontario may collect, use or disclose your personal information without obtaining your consent, for example: (i) to collect a debt owed to us, (ii) to establish and maintain the member register and the roll of licensed public accountants, (iii) to meet government tax reporting requirements, (iv) to carry out and satisfy our regulatory responsibilities and obligations (including those relating to member and student discipline), and (v) to comply with an order made by a court.